Triangular arrangements on the projective plane: Free arrangements in the non-complete triangle

---- If we remove the lines $(AC)$ and $(BC)$ or the lines $(AB)$ and $(BC)$ the proofs are analogous.
-The additional equalities $b=c$ or $a=b=c$ come from the fact that permuting the role of $a,b,c$ the gaps $|a+c-2-b|$ or $|b+c-2-a|$ would be strictly bigger than the maximal one which is $|a+b-2-c|$ by Remark \ref{bigger-split}.
+If we remove the lines $(AC)$ and $(BC)$ or the lines $(AB)$ and $(BC)$, the proofs are analogous.
+The additional equalities $b=c$ or $a=b=c$ come from the fact that otherwise, by permuting the roles of $a,b,c$, the gaps $|a+c-2-b|$ or $|b+c-2-a|$ would be strictly bigger than the maximal one, which is $|a+b-2-c|$ by Remark~\ref{bigger-split}.